promptdriven/pdd/context/README.md

 ```

 Options:
 - `--output-test LOCATION`: Specify where to save the fixed unit test file.
 Can be a filename, full path, or directory.
-Default file name is <basename>_fixed_test.<language_file_extension>
+Default file name is test_<basename>_fixed.<language_file_extension>
 - `--output-code LOCATION`: Specify where to save the fixed code file.
 Can be a filename, full path, or directory.
 Default file name is <basename>_fixed.<language_file_extension>

 This command attempts to fix errors in both the unit test and the code being tested.
 It uses the provided error file to understand the issues and generate appropriate fixes.
 The command produces two output files: one for the fixed unit test and another for the fixed code.